darth-c0d3r/neural-net-experiments/exp2_transfer_learning/REPORT.md

 4 (2 conv) | 10% | 0.700600
 5 (retrained all) | 10% | 0.695200

+The readings in the above table are plotted below.
+The name of the curve indicates the percentage dataset used.
+The x-axis indicates the amount of network retrained and y-axis indicates the accuracy.

 ![Experiment2 Results](results/result.png)
 <!-- <img src="results/result.png" alt="Experiment2 Results" width="450"/> -->